-Michigan Woman Drives Into Oncoming Traffic In Fatal Car Crash And Kills Self, Critically Injures Four-Month Old Month
+Michigan Woman Drives Into Oncoming Traffic In Fatal Car Crash And Kills Self, Critically Injures Four-Month-Old

 — Amanda O'Hara (@OHaraTWCNews) December 8, 2016

 The Daily Mail is reporting that Leitner changed her Facebook profile picture to a cloudy photo of the sun coming up from some trees on the day that she died.
 Her last five profile pictures were of her son, Jordan.
-A friend to the Bay City woman, Amanda Anquetil revealed that Leitner was a deeply troubled woman.
+A friend to the Bay City woman, Amanda Anquetil, revealed that Leitner was a deeply troubled woman.

 Anquetil said she met her in 2014 at the Bay Metro station and they started chatting.
 According to her, they were both struggling with alcohol addiction and ended up staying in the same room for four months at a homeless shelter.
 Amanda said on one occasion, Leitner had tried to convince her to commit suicide along with her.
 Amanda said Jessica Leitner was a good woman when she was not drinking.
 She added that she was suffering from mental illness.